End Of Your Money?

 You will be starting small, at least until you get your feet wet.
 You won’t be investing big money because you’ll want to limit your risk.

 Don’t expect to make gobs of money in a short time.

 Building a passive income stream will require plenty of thought, planning and patience.

 This is a long term venture.
 Your earnings will compound over time through work and re-investment of your profits.
 Be patient.
-You will get you just follow the there if proven formula.
+You will get there if you just follow the proven formula.